canaxess/tailwindcss-ui-immersive-reader/README.md

-# boilerplate-npm-tailwind
+# Tailwind CSS UI for Immersive Reader
-* main entry point is `main.js`
+* main entry point is `bundle.js`

-A boilerplate npm project for generating TailwindCSS HTML using npm and a build toolchain.
+An npm project for demonstrating Azure Immersive Reader using TailwindCSS.
 Using:
 * `node-sass` which compiles `.scss` files in CSS
 * `autoprefixer` & `postcss-cli` to add vendor prefixes to compiled CSS
 * `stylelint` to check for errors in CSS